 “Then so be it MechWarrior Proust, you will face the three of us in battle for control of Ludvika”

-It was an ungainly mech he faced, with no torso and spindly arms and legs.
+It was an ungainly mech I faced, with no torso and spindly arms and legs.
 The bulbous cockpit jutted forward.
 It's right arm ended in a box with a protruding weapon barrel.
 The left arm didn't match and ended in a small hand actuator with a weapon barrel slung underneath.

 The tree lasted two swings before breaking.
 The enemy mech attempted to fire, only one laser hit, scoring the left leg.

-Only one of Proust's medium lasers hit.
+Only one of the medium lasers hit.

-Proust started work immediately to upright his mech and get back in the fight.
+It wasn’t too bad.
+I’d taken more at the hands of my fellow trainees during training.
+It'd been much worse.
+I started work immediately to upright his mech and get back in the fight.